Matchstick graph: Computational complexity

 It is NP-hard to test whether a given undirected planar graph can be realized as a matchstick graph.
 More precisely, this problem is complete for the existential theory of the reals.
 Kurz (2011) provides some easily tested necessary criteria for a graph to be a matchstick graph, but these are not also sufficient criteria: a graph may pass Kurz's tests and still not be a matchstick graph.

 It is also NP-complete to determine whether a matchstick graph has a Hamiltonian cycle, even when the vertices of the graph all have integer coordinates that are given as part of the input to the problem.

 Combinatorial enumeration

-The numbers of distinct (nonisomorphic) matchstick graphs are known for 1, 2, 3, ... up to ten edges; they are:
+The numbers of distinct (nonisomorphic) matchstick graphs are known for 1, 2, 3, ... up to thirteen edges; they are: